pepcape/NPGR003-24/03-SFC/README.md

 If all goes well, you should save the **SVG file** with the required attributes to disk.
 Use your web browser to view it.

-If the input arguments are not OK, don't draw anything, just print a clear error message to the console.
+If the input arguments are not okay, don't draw anything; just print a clear error message to the console.

 # Launch date